Launch directly (no arguments)

 | Missing | Neither backup nor target exist |

-| Outdated | Symlink exists but points to the wrong location |
+| Outdated | Symlink exists but template source has changed since last render |

 Navigation¶